Piel Zephir

 The Piel CP.80 Zephir (or Zef), Piel CP.801 and Piel CP.802 are racing aircraft developed in France in the 1970s and marketed for homebuilding.
 They are compact, single-seat, single-engine monoplanes with low, cantilever wings.

 Design and development

-The pilots sit in fully enclosed cockpits and the tailwheel undercarriages are fixed.
+The pilot sits in a fully enclosed cockpit and the tailwheel undercarriage is fixed.
 Although designed to be built of wood, the first CP.80 to fly (registered F-PTXL and named Zef) was built from composite materials by Pierre Calvel and beat even the designer's own CP.80 into the air.
 Calvel's CP-80 was entered in the French Formula One air races in 1976, but failed to qualify.